jbrache/vertex-ai-things/aistudio/app-deploy/readme.md

 > [!NOTE]
-> TL;DR [Deploying AI Studio Apps](https://ai.google.dev/gemini-api/docs/aistudio-build-mode) to Cloud Run with your account and GCP projects may have issues in an enterprise environment aren't applicable to external users.
+> TL;DR [Deploying AI Studio Apps](https://ai.google.dev/gemini-api/docs/aistudio-build-mode) to Cloud Run with your account and GCP projects may have issues in an enterprise environment that aren't applicable to external users.
 This guide has additional details with IAM/Security steps to aid you in your own environment.
 >
 > There's a different [deployment flow within Vertex AI Studio](https://docs.cloud.google.com/vertex-ai/generative-ai/docs/start/quickstarts/deploy-vais-prompt), not covered in his document.